-Legend has it Roman soldiers in the 2nd century needed a drink to help them keep warm and they turned immediately to their beloved wine.
+Legend has it that Roman soldiers in the 2nd century needed a drink to help them keep warm and they turned immediately to their beloved wine.
 Hot wine became so trendy that the whole world soon picked up on it.
-Much of Europe drank mulled wine, for hundreds of years.
-But it's our friends, the Swedes, who really championed this tradition.
+Much of Europe drank mulled wine for hundreds of years, but it's our friends, the Swedes, who really championed this tradition.
 They added holiday spices to create Glogg, hot spiced wine.

 I'm telling ya, this is a tradition worth starting.
 It made it through the Middle Ages just to make it to you.
 Get you some.

 Try this recipe from Yammie's Noshery.
 It's as close to a Belgian Christmas Market as you're going to get without leaving your kitchen.

 Oh Peppermint Schnapps, how I love you.
 So very simple and so very satisfying.
 I want the whole world to turn their attention to this majestic beast, the delicious, oh-so-tasty drink I like to call Hot Cocoa and Schnapps.

 If you are the low maintenance hostess who doesn't need twenty types of cordials laying around to fix one particular cocktail, I would like to introduce you to my little friend, Peppermint Schnapps.
 A drink in of itself, Peppermint Schnapps does some of its best work tipped inside a warm frothy mug of hot chocolate.